yazilimabi/project-kedy/README.md

 ## How To Run
 1. Create an empty folder
-2. Open Command Prompt in folder and type `
+2. Open Command Prompt in folder and type
 ``git clone https://github.com/xKenpar/project-kedy.git``
-3. After that, type `` node install`` to install necessary libraries (REQUIRES NODEJS AND NPM)
+3. After that, type `` npm install`` to install necessary libraries (REQUIRES NODEJS AND NPM)
 4. Copy the configuration file you made into ``src`` folder
 5. Lastly, type ``npm start`` to start the bot.
 (Make sure you created the config file)
 ## All Config Fields